o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/player-account-building-menus.md

 ---
-description: ' Build the menus for the Player Account Cloud Gem in &ALYlong;. '
+description: ' Build the menus for the Player Account Cloud Gem in Amazon Lumberyard. '
 title: Building the Menus for the Player Account Cloud Gem
 ---
 # Building the Menus for the Player Account Cloud Gem {#cloud-canvas-cloud-gem-player-account-building-menus}